elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ## Code

-We continued our quest to make Code the best editor for elementary OS with a [new 3.4 update](https://github.com/elementary/code/releases/tag/3.4.0) this month.
+We continued our quest to make Code the best editor for elementary OS this month.
 A file's Git status now shows in its tooltip in the project sidebar, making it easier to understand what the status icons mean—especially if you're colorblind or just don't remember.
 We also added an option for explicit case-sensitive find/replace for those times when you want to find or replace the word `foo` but _not_ `Foo`.

 <figure>
   <picture>